 Priya Vin from Outside Suburbia

 We often find ourselves in the West coast since our daughter goes to school there.
 We have done a few road trips from San Francisco to the little towns in Northern California and we love the drive up Highway 1 to Big Sur.
 There are many little towns perfect for weekend trips, and during one such trip, we stumbled upon Carmel, a charming little town by the sea.
+There are so many wonderful things to do in Carmel.
 It has a white sand beach, some forests and natural parklands nearby.
 Book your accommodations early since there are only a few Inns in town.

 Wake up early and walk to the beach, you will pass by many cute cottages with names like Hanel & Gretel and Ocean’s End.
 Stroll around the quaint village, through the narrow streets and flower-filled courtyards admiring all the pretty tiles and gardens.
 The whole village is so photogenic.
 Tuck box looks like it belongs in a fairytale book!
 You can have breakfast or afternoon tea there.
 Then go on a couple of scenic drives.
 Drive to Big Sur, have lunch with a view at one of the restaurants where you can see the land meet the ocean and be back to catch the sunset.

 Big Sur, on the Northern California Coast near Monterey, is one of the most spectacular coastal destinations in the state.

 With its winding roads, panoramic views, miles of hiking trails in forests of looming redwood trees or on bluffs overlooking the ocean it is beloved by both California natives and visitors alike.